 The DC Oral History Collaborative is an ambitious city-wide initiative to document and preserve the history of Washington’s residents and communities through the collection of oral histories.
 The project will survey and publicize existing oral history collections, provide grants and training for scholars and amateur historians to launch new oral history projects, and contribute to an interactive, accessible platform where the city’s memories can benefit residents and scholars for generations to come.

-HumanitiesDC is offering fellowships to graduate students and young professional scholars.
-Each fellow will create a public humanities program based on their research or area of expertise, in conjunction with a community partner.
+HumanitiesDC is offering Humanitini Curator Grants for scholars working with the public and within academia.
+Each curator will create a public humanities program based on their research or area of expertise.
 The public programs will follow HumanitiesDC’s successful Humanitini model that brings thoughtful humanities discussions to Washington, DC’s happy-hour scene.

 Humanities Vision Grant provides financial and capacity building resources to community organizations interested in creating innovative interpretations of humanities scholarship for public audiences.
 The grants are driven by the proposed final product; each grant will produce an educational resource that will be added to a publicly accessible, online archive.